• Cake

 Did you make this Strawberry Shortcake Layer Cake?
 I want to know how it went!
 Let me know in the comments below and feel free to tag @sugarandsparrowco on Instagram to show me.
 I love to see what you create with my recipes!

-By: Whitney · In: Cake, Featured, Recipes, Seasonal, Summer · Tagged: milk bar, naked cake, shortbread crumbs, stabilized whipped cream, strawberry cake, strawberry layer cake, strawberry shortcake cake, whipped cream frosting, white cake
+By: Whitney · In: Cake, Featured, Recipes, Seasonal, Spring, Summer · Tagged: milk bar, naked cake, shortbread crumbs, stabilized whipped cream, strawberry cake, strawberry layer cake, strawberry shortcake cake, whipped cream frosting, white cake

 you’ll also love